SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 - Form 5472 annually

-- Amazon FBA inventory stored in US warehouses may constitute a permanent establishment under the treaty — this is a critical distinction from the freelancer and SaaS scenarios
+- FBA inventory stored in US warehouses may constitute a permanent establishment under the treaty.
+This is the critical difference from the freelancer and SaaS scenarios.

 - If a PE exists, the US can tax business profits attributable to the PE.
-The founder would need to file Form 1040-NR and pay US income tax on those profits
+The founder files Form 1040-NR and pays US income tax on those profits.

 - State-level nexus is also triggered by FBA inventory locations